Gigabyte GA-EX58-UD4P (Thanks to Gigabyte)

 Click images to view CPU-z validation pages

-With this set of Mushkin memory I reached one of my two highest CPU Blck Freq's to date.
-This kit also was kind enough to allow me to obtain one of my first 5Ghz CPU-z validations, with the memory at 2000Mhz.
+With this set of Crucial memory, I was able to reach one of my two highest CPU Blck frequencies, and was able to obtain one of my very first 5Ghz CPU-z validations.

 Again, click to view validations.